IlyaLab/kramtools/pairwise/README.rst

 	   tabular or (soon) JSON format subject to configurable filters.
 	   Output filters include the option of Benjamini-Hochberg FDR conrol.

-Every run of pairwise involves these function, but the exact behavior is under the control of *many* options, some described herein some described only in the online help.
+Every run of pairwise involves these functions, but the exact behavior is under the control of *many* options, some described herein and some described only in the online help.

 Input consists of textual matrices of tab-separated values in which